Romani people in Kosovo: Romani political parties in Kosovo

-Culture

-While all the three groups claim ethnic differences between them, they frequently intermarry.
-Romani weddings to non-Romani (Gadje, outsiders) are extremely rare, but Romani and Ashkalija do not classify one another as Gadje.

 Education

 Formal education is of a poor standard, especially among women, due both to native beliefs that formal education is unnecessary, and to discrimination in education in the formal schools who are ill-equipped for the needs of Romani children.
 Serbianising and Albanizing tendencies have also led to the Romani sliding from the educational mainstream.
-Third-level education is not attained by the majority of Roma, and of those who do, they are mostly only half Romani, with there being Serb, Turk or Albanian heritage, too.
+Third-level education is not attained by the majority of Roma.

 Discrimination

 Following the cessation of the Kosovo war in June 1999 and the subsequent return of ethnic Albanians from abroad, approximately four fifths of Kosovo's pre-1999 RAE population had been expelled from their homes.
 Many Kosovo Albanians regarded the Roma as having collaborated with the Yugoslav Army.
 Roma were claimed to have assisted the Serbian police in plundering Albanian homes and shops to supply the military action, and in burying the Albanian dead.
 According to Roma accounts, the Yugoslav authorities coerced them into providing assistance.
 Many Roma were also recruited into the Yugoslav Army to "help terrorise Albanians" and Roma homes were marked with an "R" on their doors to distinguish them from Albanian houses when the Serbian paramilitaries arrived to plunder.

 Albanians regarded these acts as further evidence that Roma had allied themselves with the enemies of the Albanian nation, and thus many Roma were targeted by the returning Albanians.
 The departure of the Yugoslav army and police was followed by a series of "retaliatory attacks".
 By June 1999, the Romani mahala of Mitrovica was burned down and the inhabitants fled.
 Around 3,500 Roma took shelter in a school in Kosovo Polje following threats and the Roma community of Gjakova were warned to leave their homes.
-The Romani quarter of Brekoc in Gjakova and Dusanova in Prizren were also burned down.
+The Romani quarter of Brekoc in Gjakova and Arbanë in Prizren were also burned down.
 German KFOR troops also discovered 15 severely beaten Roma, accused of taking part in looting and collaborating with the Serbs, in a police office in Prizren that was being used by the KLA as a prison.
-5,000 displaced Roma gathered in a KFOR built camp in Obilić where they were subject to insults and attacks by Albanians.
+5,000 displaced Roma gathered in a KFOR built camp in Obiliq where they were subject to insults and attacks by Albanians.

 Romani in Kosovo today live in constant fear of further ethnic unrest.
 Romani displaced in North Kosovo are today housed in lead-infested camps in North Mitrovica.
 There is ongoing campaign for rehousing and proper health provisions for the families affected, and a fatality estimate ranges from 27 to 81.